jzy3d/jGL/README.md

 <a href="https://lucid.app/lucidchart/78ec260b-d2d1-430d-a363-a95089dae86d/edit?page=L~uKE4~S_W9d#?folder_id=home&browser=icon">Edit schema</a>

-## Crucial thing to know when trying to paint often
+## Important thing to know when trying to paint often

 AWT repaint of all components are asynchronous.
 You do not decide when the component will draw.
 Calling Component.repaint() too often might not lead  to a refreshing screen.
 Calling repaint() sends events to AWT